World War Zoo gardens: Zoo and botanic garden war memorials

 Zoo staff war memorials exist at ZSL London Zoo and Manchester's Belle Vue Zoo (closed 1978).
 The Belle Vue zoo staff war memorial in Gorton Cemetery in Manchester is now badly damaged.

 Botanic gardens such as Kew have their own staff memorials.
 A further list of staff casualty names from World War II were added at Kew Gardens and ZSL London Zoo after World War II.

 Zoos in Wartime Britain World War II

 Zoos in Britain endured several weeks of closure in September 1939 like many places of entertainment.
 ARP Air Raid Precautions were put in place.
-There was also evacuation of staff and animals to quieter country areas such Chessington Zoo going to as Paignton or Primley Zoo in Devon or ZSL London Zoo animals and families going to ZSL Whipsnade Zoo.
+There was also evacuation of staff and animals to quieter country areas such Chessington Zoo going to Paignton or Primley Zoo in Devon or ZSL London Zoo animals and families going to ZSL Whipsnade Zoo.
 However, some zoos reopened after two weeks or more as a morale booster and to support zoo finances.
 The expected air raids did not happen until the Blitz of Autumn 1940, followed by further bombing raids and V1 and V2 rocket damage in 1944.

 Belfast Zoo was affected by the Belfast Blitz of 1941, leading to larger animals being put down to avoid escape during air raids.
 Others such as Sheila the elephant were moved nightly home to the suburbs by staff.